acard5meg/cs_531_assignments/3/Readme.txt

 display_alias: Prompts user for network address and displays any IPv4 within the network.
                display_alias and alias_address_pairs

-save_list: Contains functions required to save linked list to file designated by user
+save_list: Contains functions required to save linked list to SQL database
-           save_list, get_filename
+           save_list, ip_to_string

-quit: Quits the program
+quit: Quits the program and closes the SQL connection

 read_input_list: Contains function required to read initial list of IPv4 address/alias pairs
                  and do error checking for invalid address/alias/duplciates

+get_connection: Contains function required to make initial connection to SQL database

 Makefile: This file automates the compilation and linking the program.
           It specifies the compiler to use, compiler flags, and libraries to link.

 Program Structure and Design

 Functions
 The program includes the following functions:

+get_connection.c
+get_connection: void input and MYSQL pointer return.
+Uses user defined macros to connect
+                to SQL database and returns pointer to connection

+read_input_list.c
+read_input_list: struct adress_t double pointer and MYSQL pointer input, void output.
+Reads table
+                 by row parsing input for IPv4 address components and alias.
+                 Does error checking while reading table

 menu_input.c
 display_menu: void input and void return value.
 Displays the menu to the user.